oblador/react-native-vector-icons/packages/fontawesome6-pro/README.md

 Run `npx fa-upgrade6` and enter the token when asked to in order to upgrade to the Pro version.
-It will install the fonts in your repo in the `rnvi-fonts/fontawesome6-pro` directory but the folder can be customized by setting it when executing the command: `npx fa-upgrade6 [destination]`.
+It will install the fonts in your repo in the `rnvi-fonts/fontawesome6-pro` directory.
+The top-level `rnvi-fonts` folder name can be customized by setting it when executing the command: `npx fa-upgrade6 [destination]` and setting the `fontDir` in `package.json`.

 ### Manually